Gabe-Torres/Gabe-Torres/README.md

 - **[Ruby for Good](https://github.com/rubyforgood)**: I am actively contributing to the non-profit organization, Ruby for Good.
 I encourage anyone who is looking to contribute to projects that support great causes to check 'em out!
 Amazing community and meaningful applications.
 I am active in projects like Human Essentails, Homeward Tails, and SKillrx.

+- **[Civic Test Tracker](https://github.com/Gabe-Torres/civics_test_tracker)**: A recent project I am working on is Civic Test Tracker.
+A study tool to help test your knowledge of U.S. history and government.
+And is made to help those who seek to prepare for the civics portion of the naturalization test.

 ---